martinduke/quic-version-aliasing/draft-duke-quic-version-aliasing.md

 A client version_aliasing_fallback transport parameter tells the server that the client received a Bad Salt packet.
-The server checks if using the version and ITE as inputs results in the same salt.
+The server checks if using the version and connection ID as inputs results in the same salt.

 If the salt does not match, the server SHOULD continue with the connection and SHOULD issue a new version_aliasing transport parameter.